nicolaiarocci/nicolaiarocci.com/content/post/python-support-in-visual-studio-2017.md

 for another post maybe.)
 I am also totally sympathetic with the dev team.
 I have been in this business for longer than I care to admit and I do know these things happen.
-But still, there is no dobut that this unfortunate incident marks a serious setback for the process.
+But still, there is no dobut that this unfortunate incident marks a serious setback.

 In less than one month I will be givin a talk at PyCon Italy.
 It is titled [Python on Windows Like a Boss][6] and the heart of it was of course going be